jandelgado/rabtap/README.md

                       metadata and body (as-is) are saved separately.
  -k, --insecure       allow insecure TLS connections (no certificate check).
+ -n, --no-color       don't colorize output (also environment variable NO_COLOR) --reason=REASON      reason why the connection was closed
+                      [default: closed by rabtap].
- -n, --no-color       don't colorize output (also environment variable NO_COLOR) -r, --routingkey KEY routing key to use in publish mode.
+ -r, --routingkey KEY routing key to use in publish mode.
  --saveto DIR         also save messages and metadata to DIR.
  --show-default       include default exchange in output info command.